medoc92/npupnp/README.md

  - Support multiple root devices (already in the late pupnp versions).
  - Use libcurl for HTTP client functions.
  - Use libmicrohttpd for HTTP server functions (GENA, SOAP, and WEB server).
- - Vastly cleaned-up code.
-Use C++ STL as needed to eliminate locally-grown data structures.
+ - Vastly cleaned-up code, moved from C to C++, using the C++ STL to eliminate locally-grown data structures.

 The changes reduce the library from around 40000 lines of code to around 20000, replacing difficult to maintain (and sometimes weird) code with well